suatatan/suatatan.github.io/_posts/2016-05-31-adding-last-instagram-photos-to-your-web-page.md

 ---
+categories:
+- bilgisayar
+- genel
+date: 2016-05-31
 layout: post
-title: "Adding Last Instagram Photos to Your Web Page"
-date: 2016-05-31
-categories:
-  - "bilgisayar"
-  - "genel"
 tags:
+- api
+- computer
+- english
-  - "api"
+- jquery
-  - "computer"
+- quickread
-  - "jquery"
+- technology
+title: Adding Last Instagram Photos to Your Web Page
 ---

 After changing his API policy embedding instagram widget to your web page is overhelming task.
 You should use API and access\_token.
 There is a lot of plugin to do that.
 However, I am enjoying doing it by myself.
 Here plain jquery code to get your last photos over api.